AbinashBishoyi/zegoggl.es/_posts/2011-07-17-how-to-preinstall-scala-on-your-android-phone.markdown

       /data/framework/scala-mutable.jar

 After you have made that change you need to reassemble the boot image.
-You will need two command line tools from the Android source code (which need to be compiled first, here a quick HOWTO: [compile mkbootimg/mkbootfs][]).
+You will need two command line tools from the Android source code to do that (which need to be compiled first, here a quick HOWTO: [compile mkbootimg/mkbootfs][]).

     $ mkbootfs ramdisk/ | gzip > newramdisk.gz